actualbudget/docs/docs/getting-started/starting-fresh.md

 These accounts should match what shows up in your Bank or Credit Union.
 For example, if you have a savings, checking, and credit card account with Bank of America, add each as a separate account in Actual.

-### On-Budget or Off-Budget
+### On Budget or Off Budget

-In Actual, you have the option of on-budget accounts and off-budget accounts.
+In Actual, you have the option of on budget accounts and off budget accounts.
-On-budget accounts are included towards the funds available in your budget, while off-budget accounts are only for tracking.
+On budget accounts are included towards the funds available in your budget, while off budget accounts are only for tracking.
-Off-budget accounts are included in the net worth report.
+Off budget accounts are included in the net worth report.
-It is usually best to err towards putting accounts on-budget versus off-budget.
+It is usually best to err towards putting accounts on budget versus off budget.
-The most common off-budget accounts would be investment type accounts such as a 401(k), IRA, HSA, brokerage account, loans, and asset tracking such as your home equity.
+The most common off budget accounts would be investment type accounts such as a 401(k), IRA, HSA, brokerage account, loans, and asset tracking such as your home equity.

-Savings accounts can be either on-budget or off-budget.
+Savings accounts can be either on budget or off budget.
-It is usually easier, and more flexible, to place them on-budget.
+It is usually easier, and more flexible, to place them on budget.

-#### Considerations for On-Budget Savings
+#### Considerations for On Budget Savings
-* No need to categorize transfers between other on-budget accounts, simplifying the transfer
+* No need to categorize transfers between other on budget accounts, simplifying the transfer
 * You can leverage the budget categories to manage what you plan to use your savings for and save for specific goals

-#### Considerations for Off-Budget Savings
+#### Considerations for Off Budget Savings
 * Your savings is less tempting to borrow from since it is not visible in your budget
 * Any time you transfer to/from your savings, you need to categorize that transaction.
 This sometimes causes confusion since the money wasn't spent